 This blog for me has evolved over the years - I wrote 'Anecdotes of a manic mum' for 10 years, and recently felt that incorporating my actual life versus the photoshopped highlight versions on my Instagram page (!) may be of use/interest.

-My hope is that my readers will feel encouraged, inspired & will find this a useful survival toolkit for mother-dom & those who have experienced trauma and loss.
-This is me, in my new world, and despite heartache, joy and happiness flow often and in many beautiful different forms into my life.
+My hope is that my readers will feel encouraged, inspired & will find this a useful survival toolkit for living as a carer, for mother-dom & those who have experienced trauma and loss.
+This is me, in my new world, and despite much heartache, joy and happiness flow often and in many beautiful different forms into my life.

 Peace and blessings (and sometimes gin),